Loading...

 I do not like this solution because I find myself using Wikipedia in incognito mode many a time, and I generally do not log in to websites in incognito mode.

-There is another way - Wikipedia allows the use of a query parameter called useskin
+There is another way - Wikipedia allows the use of a query parameter called useskin which can be used to force a different old look and feel.

-For forcing the old look and feel that they have recently moved away from, it is to be used as useskin=vector
+For forcing the old look and feel that they have recently moved away from, it is to be used as useskin=vector.

 This is good, but only theoretically.